What are you looking for?

 Why it matters: Real-world problems don’t come in subject-specific packages.
 Students who make connections across disciplines think more creatively and solve problems more effectively.

-• icon Integrated entrepreneurship across all subject areas
+• Integrated entrepreneurship across all subject areas

-• icon Launched Pioneer Town cross-curricular projects (Grades 3-5)
+• Launched Pioneertown cross-curricular projects (Grades 3-5)

-• icon Embedded design thinking in KG-12 curriculum
+• Embedded design thinking in KG-12 curriculum

 2.6 Data Collection and Utilisation